brettbits/colo-public/Xcode-UI-testing/README.md

         }
     }

-With my two handler functions implemented (the location alert handler is the same except for the string values), I added them to a test method.
+With my two handler functions implemented (the location alert handler is the same except for the string values), I added them to a test function which started out something like this:

+    func testPermissions() {
+        respondToContactsAlert("OK")
+        respondToLocationAlert("Don’t Allow")
+        self.app.statusBars.element.tap()
+        // Verification steps go here
+    }

  But the test didn't work and the first alert was not handled.
 Why?
 Because the first alert appeared before the interruption monitor was added.
 The solution was to move the interruption handler functions from the test function to `setUp()`.
 But that meant that the `setUp()` implementation was tied to only one test case, that is, only one combination of choosing yes or no for both the contacts and location alerts.

 The next step was to divide the test class into four subclasses, one for each set of responses to the two permissions alerts.
 Each subclass would have only one test function, responsible for visiting each of the three screens in the app and verifying whether Colo's "permission disabled" messages were visible as appropriate.